SHEA Gas Passport Training for groups of four or more

-We provide training for groups of four or more people across the UK through a network of approved trainers.
-If you would like a quote for your training needs please contact Peter Bradley by email firstname.lastname@example.org
+We provide training for groups of four or more people in the North-West of England through a network of approved trainers.
+If you would like a quote for your training needs please contact Peter Bradley by email email@example.com

 Who is the SHEA Gas training course intended for?